 When a client and server try to determine what part and functionality of the RTSP specification and any future extensions that its counter part implements there is need for a namespace.
 This registry contains named entries representing certain functionality.

-The usage of option-tags is explained in section 3.7 and 10.1.
+The usage of feature-tags is explained in section 10 and 11.1.